Dubai Visa Status Check

 Before you apply for the Dubai Transit Visa for Indians, you need to know a few things.
 These things include:

 The validity of the transit visa for Dubai depends on the type of visa you apply for.
-If you apply for the 48-hour visa, then the visa is valid for 12 days.
+For example, if you apply for the 48-hour visa, the visa is valid for 12 days.
 However, you can only stay in Dubai for 48 hours.

 The 96-hour visa is also valid for 12 days.
 However, once you're in Dubai, you can only stay for 96 hours.